kozko2001/quickdraw-kaggle/README.md

 One thing could be do one valid each 10% or each 25% of epoch

-2. Test script

-A script that uses a model and a checkpoint and writes a csv for kaggle submission

 4. Loss functions

 Test other loos functions like: